dotkernel/api-documentation/docs/book/v7/installation/composer.md

 The automatic setup script performs these tasks:

 - Installs the packages listed in the `composer.json` file and their dependencies into the `vendor` folder.
-- Creates the `composer.lock` file that locks all dependencies to exact versions (you can still run `composer update` to replace them with newer versions, if available).
+- Creates the `composer.lock` file that locks all dependencies to exact versions (you can still run `composer update` to replace them with newer versions, if available and installable without conflicts).
 - Configures PHP CodeSniffer, a utility to detect code style errors in PHP code.
 - Generate and save the OAuth2 keys in the `data/oauth` folder.
+    - Performed by this script `./bin/generate-oauth2-keys.php`.
-- Creates the initial `config/autoload` configuration files:
+- Creates the initial `config/autoload` configuration files.
+    - Performed by this script `./bin/composer-post-install-script.php`.
+    - These files are created:
         - config/autoload/local.php
         - config/autoload/local.test.php
         - config/autoload/mail.global.php

+> The post install commands are run automatically on every `composer install` and `composer update`.
+> The scripts check if the files exist to prevent overwriting them.

 You should see this text below, along with a long list of packages to be installed instead of the `[...]`.